Skip to main content

 • 6. |State of the Arts: From Bezalel to Mapplethorpe by Gene Edward Veith

-Electives provide an opportunity to cultivate one’s gifts and talents.
+Electives and fine arts provide an opportunity to cultivate one’s gifts and talents.
 They also allow us to cultivate balance in our studies, an important component of our school vision.
 The word “elective” should not be confused with “unimportant.”
-Elective credits are required each year in high school and may be earned in several ways.
+Elective and fine arts credits are required each year in high school and may be earned in several ways.

-Students may choose from the elective courses of study offered at Covenant, approved courses of study at a local art or music school (at the student’s expense), or a dual credit option offered through LeTourneau University.
-Students who take Covenant’s elective courses year after year will be provided opportunities to build on prior skills rather than repeat the same content.
+Students choose from the elective and fine arts courses of study offered at Covenant, approved courses of study at a local art or music school (at the student’s expense), and online dual credit options offered through one of our partnering universities.
+Students who take Covenant’s elective courses year after year are provided opportunities to build on prior skills rather than repeat the same content.

 We have a desire for our students to pursue wisdom and virtue through the study of languages, athletics, the fine arts, and student leadership.

-Several electives are required each year, and several have minimum requirements over the course of thehigh school years.
+Electives and Fine Arts coursework have minimum requirements over the course of the high school years.
 Students can choose the elective that they feel best suited for as a servant leader or can grow most into becoming a well-rounded disciple of Christ.

 Grade 9